Automated Museum Marketing Emails

 Subject: Happy birthday from Your Museum Name

-More than half of all emails are spam.
-Gross.
-When you have a guest’s or member’s data—such as their birthday and email address—use it wisely, with emails they actually want to see.
+More than half of all emails are spam, so it’s natural for people to be wary of new messages and get easily fatigued when they receive too many.
+That’s why when you have a guest’s or member’s data—such as their birthday and email address—use it wisely, with emails they actually want to see.

-Automate an email offering them a special during their birthday month, such as bringing a friend for free or half price admission.
+One way to send a simple yet lightly personalized message is with an automated email offering them a special during their birthday month, such as bringing a friend for free or half price admission.

 Tone down the sales and keep it simple.
 Wish them a happy birthday, and quickly explain the details of the offer.
 Then, make it easy to book a visit online with a clear call to action that’s easy to find when skimming the email.